AKovacs555/IQtestWithPoliticalPreference/README.md

 - **Serverless hosting:** deploy FastAPI on platforms such as Vercel or Cloudflare Workers.
 Supabase provides the managed Postgres database and authentication layer.
 - **Payments:** Stripe is used by default but the `/pricing` API enables switching to local processors like PayPay or Line Pay with minimal code changes.
 - **Analytics:** the `/analytics` endpoint logs anonymous events to a self-hosted solution, avoiding third-party trackers.

+## Share image generation

+When a quiz is completed the backend creates a branded result image using Pillow.
+The image is uploaded to the Supabase bucket defined by `SUPABASE_SHARE_BUCKET` and the public URL is returned alongside the score.
+The frontend sets Open Graph and Twitter meta tags with this URL so that shared links display the personalised card.

+## Updating the normative distribution

+IQ percentiles rely on `backend/data/normative_distribution.json`.
+Trigger the `/admin/update-norms` endpoint weekly with `ADMIN_API_KEY` to append recent scores and keep only the latest 5000 values.